sec-fortress/Practical-Ethical-Hacking-Notes/Active Directory Lab Build/Setting Up the Domain Controller.md

 ![](https://i.imgur.com/6ZbdFyN.png)

-- Then click **Install** (This should take a while), After this is done, it will automatically re-install t
+- Then click **Install** (This should take a while), After this is done, it will automatically restart the system

 ![](https://i.imgur.com/jn5NuII.png)